 Sec.
-8-52. - Prohibitions
+8-47. - Prohibitions

 - a.
-No breeder/dealer breeder shall allow any female dog or cat to produce more than two (2) litters in any one (1) continuous twelve-month period. - b.
-Under no circumstances shall any breeder/dealer breeder have more than fifty (50) dogs, cats, or other small animals of any age on the premises at any time.
+No breeder shall allow any female dog or cat to produce more than two (2) litters in any one (1) continuous twelve-month period. - b.
+Under no circumstances shall any breeder have more than fifty (50) dogs, cats, or other small animals of any age on the premises at any time.

 Sec.
-8-53. - Minimum standards for care of animals
+8-48. - Minimum standards for care of animals

 - a.
 Fresh water for drinking shall be available to all species at all times.
 Containers are to be cleaned and disinfected each day.
 All water containers shall be removed for cleaning and be mounted so that animals cannot turn them over; - b.
 Cage temperatures shall be maintained at a level that is healthful for the species of animals kept in the cage; - c.
 All cages and enclosures shall be of metal or nonporous plastic material for each cleaning and disinfecting.
 Each cage must be of sufficient size.
 Cage floors shall be of solid material; - d.
 All animals under three (3) months of age are to be fed at least three (3) times per twenty-four (24) hour period.
 Food for all animals shall be served in a clean dish so mounted that the animal cannot readily tip it over or defecate or urinate in same; - e.
-Each bird must have sufficient room to sit on a perch.
-Perches shall be placed parallel to each other in the same cage.
-Cages must be appropriate temperature for the specific breed of bird, must be cleaned every day, and cages must be disinfected when birds are sold.
-Parrots and other large birds shall have separate cages from smaller birds;
+There shall be sufficient clean, dry bedding in each cage to meet the needs of each individual animal.
+Boxes of sand or prepared litter shall be provided for cats;

 - f.
-There shall be sufficient clean, dry bedding in each cage to meet the needs of each individual animal.
-Boxes of sand or prepared litter shall be provided for cats; - g.
-No animals shall be kept in darkness during daylight hours; - h.
-All animals must be fed and watered, and their cages shall be cleaned every day, including weekends and holidays; and - i.
+All animals must be fed and watered, and their cages shall be cleaned every day, including weekends and holidays; and - g.
 Adult animals of opposite sexes shall not be kept in common cages.

 Sec.
-8-54. - Records; number and person to contact in emergencies
+8-49. - Records; number and person to contact in emergencies

 - a.
-The holder of any breeder/dealer breeder permit shall keep available for inspection on the premises a record that shall show the name, current address, and telephone number of the owner of each animal kept at the facility, the date such animal entered the facility, the reason for such animal being at the facility such as boarding, sale, breeding, grooming, and the description of the animal, including its age, breed, sex, and color. - b.
+The holder of any breeder permit shall keep available for inspection on the premises a record that shall show the name, current address, and telephone number of the owner of each animal kept at the facility, the date such animal entered the facility, the reason for such animal being at the facility such as boarding, sale, breeding, grooming, and the description of the animal, including its age, breed, sex, and color. - b.
 The owner shall place in a visible place the name, address, and telephone number of the parish animal control or other party who can be contacted in case of emergency to assume the care of the animals on the premises.
 In addition, the holder shall furnish to the parish animal control the name, address, and telephone number of the veterinarian or other responsible party authorized to act on behalf of the holder in case of emergency.

 Sec.
-8-55. - Penalties for Breeder and/or Dealer Breeders Violations
+8-50. - Penalties for Breeder Violations

-Any person found to have violated any provision of this division shall be fined not more than five hundred (\$500.00) dollars per violation.
+- a.
+Any person found to have violated any provision of this division, but is in possession of a permit, shall be fined not more than one hundred (\$100.00) dollars per violation. - b.
+Any person found to have violated any provision of this division and is not in possession of a permit shall be fined not more than five hundred (\$500.00) dollars.